imzqqq/chat/server/chat/rust/DEPLOY.md

 ## SSL Certificate

+If you chose Caddy as your web proxy SSL certificates are handled automatically and you can skip this step.

 The easiest way to get an SSL certificate, if you don't have one already, is to install `certbot` and run this:

 ```bash